nippur72/apple1-videocard-lib/demos/sdcard/README.md

    Saves a file to the SD card.
 If `start` and `end` are specified, a binary file with tag `#06` will be created with the memory content from the address range `start`-`end` (included).
    If `start` and `end` are not specified, the BASIC program currently loaded in memory will be created with the corresponding `#F1` tag.

+`ASAVE filename`

+   Saves a AppleSoft BASIC lite file to the SD card.
+The program currently loaded in memory will be created with the corresponding `#F8` tag.

 `RUN filename`